-This app is appropriate for beginner learners, French immersion students age 4 to 6.
+This app is appropriate for beginner learners or French immersion students age 4 to 6.
 This program is focused on learning with stories.

 Martine: This app has nice graphics young children age 4 to 6 will enjoy.
 The app does not require you to create an account, which is nice, but it also does not provide instructions as you navigate the activities, and so you must figure out what to do by guessing and clicking around.
-The level of French presented is appropriate and the graphics are fun.
-It also does not require the child to speak to confirm the pronunciation.
+The level of French presented is appropriate and it also does not require the child to speak to confirm the pronunciation.
 A user can pass the first few levels simply by moving from screen to screen.
-In my opinion this makes it a much less effective tool but it might be a good one to start with to engage young learners as they will have fun with it, especially since it is free.
+In my opinion, this makes it a much less effective tool but it might be a good one to start with to engage young learners as they will have fun with it, especially since it is free.

 For the older students:

-The pitch: Mango languages creates a lovable language-learning experiences for language fanatics worldwide.
+The pitch: Mango languages create lovable language-learning experiences for language fanatics worldwide.
 We believe in enriching lives with languages and culture.
 And we like to have fun.
 Happy learners around the globe have used Mango to learn new languages, connect with new cultures, and broaden their horizons.

-You can give it a try before creating an account which I like.
+You can give it a try before creating an account, which I like.
 The downside here as well is that you must download lesson by lesson so if storage is an issue, that may become a problem.
-I was not asked to test my level so I began with: “Good morning, how are you” which I found a bit annoying but not a big show stopper.
+I was not asked to test my level so I began with: “Good morning, how are you” which I found a bit annoying but not a deal-breaker.

 Another interesting aspect is that their website has a lot of resources to purchase.

-The nice thing about this app is that it is used and available for free at most Canadian libraries – find your local library: http://mangolanguages.com/libraries/find-mango/
+The nice thing about this app is that it is used and available for free at most Canadian libraries.

-The pitch: This app is different from most others because it is video based.
-It claims to allow to you to learn words in the real context and with engaging and entertaining video, that will keep your attention.
+The pitch: This app is different from most others because it is video-based.
+It claims to allow you to learn words in a real context with an engaging and entertaining video that will keep your attention.

 Brittney: This is a great app for people who are looking to begin dabbling in French with little to no prior knowledge of the language.
 This is an offline app meaning you can practice your French anywhere, regardless of phone reception!
 You’ll only need an internet connection when unlocking new modules.
 I’ll start off by saying it’s an extremely simple interface that even the most basic smartphone users can follow.
 There are no bells and whistles, which is nice.
 The app gives you the first 12 of the 24 lessons for free.
 You start off with three and unlock modules as you complete them, similar to game levels.
 If you want to advance into lessons 13 and on, you’ll need to shell out $6.99, which isn’t too bad.
 If you’re looking for an app to check your pronunciation or practice writing sentences for grammar, this is not the app for you.
 The modules are strictly list style, in both French and English, with a voice reading off both translations.
 The voice reads down the list, which can be boring for someone who likes a more engaging learning style.
 You are able to select and repeat an item as many times as you’d like, just to make sure you grasp it.
 While this app is no Duolingo or Babbel, it is a good place to start for developing the basics of French.